bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 This took me a long time to get working.

 - I had to scale variables, which required some code refactoring.
 All the sample code I found involved scaling and de-scaling the target variable.
 I got that to work, but it seemed pointless, so I went back and re-wrote my code to leave my target variable unscaled.
-- I tried adding some binary predictors to the neural network without scaling, but they actually lowered the ME and RMSE.
+- I tried adding some binary predictors to the neural network without scaling, but they actually raised evaluation statistic.
 - nn often finished with error that "Algorithm did not converge in 1 of 1 (or 3 or 3, or 4 of 4) repetition(s) within the stepmax."
   - I first thought this was due to lack of scaling, based upon recommendations I read.
   - The error continued even after scaling and tinkering with parameters.